Georgie Parker: Early life

 Parker was born in 1964.
-She grew up in the Sydney North Shore suburb of St Ives and attended St Ives North Public School in primary and attended Abbotsleigh School for Girls, in Sydney.
-Parker is the daughter of iconic Australian furniture designer Tony Parker of Parker Furniture.
+She is the daughter of iconic Australian furniture designer Tony Parker of Parker Furniture.
+Parker grew up in the Sydney North Shore suburb of St Ives, where she attended St Ives North Public School and later Abbotsleigh School for Girls in Sydney.
+Parker spent two years at a performing arts school studying dancing and drama.
+She appeared in various theatre and dance productions, including the musical Nunsense.
+Parker stopped dancing after she realised that people only saw her as a dancer and not an actor who could dance.
+In between jobs, Parker worked in a video shop, as a waitress, and taught fitness classes to actors.

 Career

-Parker was first seen in a small cameo part in the Yahoo Serious movie Young Einstein, before becoming a fixture on Australian television through her role as nurse Lucy Gardiner in A Country Practice from 1989 to 1992.
+Parker made her screen acting debut in television commercials aged 19.
+She then guested in Body Business and Willing and Abel, before she had a small role in the Yahoo Serious film Young Einstein.
+In 1988, she had a supporting role in A Country Practice as Ben Green's (Nicholas Bufalo) fiancée, pianist Barbara Gottlieb.
+Fifteen months later, Parker joined the main cast of A Country Practice as nurse Lucy Gardiner.
+She originally auditioned for park ranger Cathy Hayden, (later played by Kate Raison).
+Parker admitted that she was glad she did not get cast as Cathy as Raison was more suited to the role, and she was comfortable as Lucy.
+Parker became a fixture on Australian television through her role as Lucy.
 She also appeared as Despina, Memo's love interest, in the sitcom Acropolis Now.
-She had starring roles in the television series Over the Hill in 1994 and as young firefighter 'Mad Dog' Cartwright in the first season of Fire in 1995.
+She had starring roles in the television series Over the Hill in 1994 and as young firefighter "Mad Dog" Cartwright in the first season of Fire in 1995.

 From 1998 until 2005, Parker played Sister Teresa (Terri) Sullivan, a nurse and former nun, in the Australian medical drama series All Saints, for which she was awarded a number of Logies, including 'Most Popular Actress' in 2001.
 This saw her win the award for the fourth time, having already won 3 times from 1991 to 1993 for her role on A Country Practice.
 In 2001 & 2002 Parker won the Gold Logie or 'Most Popular TV Personality' firmly cementing her place as an Australian television favourite.

 In 2002, Parker took part in the Australian musical theatre production The Man from Snowy River: Arena Spectacular, where she appeared as Kate Conroy, the daughter of the Station owner, John Conroy - and the romantic interest of Jim Ryan (The Man).